- MIT offers 46 undergraduate major and 49 minor programs.

 - The first semester at MIT is graded on a pass/no record basis.

-- On average, more than 55 percent of MIT undergraduates participate in the
+- Over 55 percent of MIT undergraduates participate in the

 Undergraduate Research Opportunities Program

-each year, with 87 percent having done so at least once by the time they graduate.
+yearly, with 88 percent having done so by the time they graduate.

 a fraternity, sorority, or independent living group (FSILG);

-of those, approximately 900 chose to live in an FSILG community as an alternative
+of those, approximately 1,100 chose to live in a FSILG community